 Tape down the plastic bag’s seal with either clear tape, painters tape or anything you have that will easily remove yet keep your zip bag in place.

-Then it is time to play!
 Ask your child if they would like to create a rainbow!
 They will start pushing the paint across the canvass bit by bit to create their rainbows.

 Some of the colors will mix but that is ok it still looks stunning and regardless it’s a ton of mess free fun!